DevOps-PM-PGDip-2022-2023/Nausica-s-Global-Green-Initiative/README.md

-JIRA Project and Kanban Board https://l00177576-devops.atlassian.net/jira/software/projects/GGI/boards/3 Confluence Page https://l00177576-devops.atlassian.net/wiki/spaces/SD/overview?homepageId=229464 Sprint Retros available (https://easyretro.io/publicboard/4dbxdGABPHeYondyMoldWXrgJRP2/e910232b-de78-41bb-8e6e-fa662582aa68)
+JIRA Project and Kanban Board https://l00177576-devops.atlassian.net/jira/software/projects/GGI/boards/3 Confluence Page https://l00177576-devops.atlassian.net/wiki/spaces/SD/overview?homepageId=229464 Sprint Retros available (https://easyretro.io/publicboard/4dbxdGABPHeYondyMoldWXrgJRP2/e910232b-de78-41bb-8e6e-fa662582aa68) Agile Sprints of 2 week duration took place
+Stand Ups conducted as part of tue Lecture plus every Thursday and on a few occassions on a Sunday evening, this will continue until the end of the Project
 # Social Contract
     Mobile phones be left on silent during sprint sessions and class time.
     Be on time for team meetings and class, if you are running late let the group know by sending a message into the Slack channel.